MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 The PowerShell samples that create a config package for a specific device type can also be used to create a reset package that's serial-number independent.
 If the certificate is still valid, you can create a reset package using PowerShell to reset SEMM.

 ## Version history

+### Version 2.94.139.0

+This version of SEMM includes:

+- Support for Surface Laptop Studio, Surface Pro 8, and Surface Go 3

 ### Version 2.83.139.0